 Aside from improved communication, many addicts can benefit from a shift in perspective about the things that happen in their life.
 While dealing with addiction, many people begin to develop a negative view of the world or of themselves creating beliefs that are not based in reality.
 They might be defensive around people, and see animosity or conflict where there is none.

-In recovery, especially through the help of counseling, addicts can start to change their mentality about things and realize that their view is subjective and they can choose how to interpret events.
+In recovery, especially through the help of counseling, addicts can start to change their minds about things and realize that their view is subjective and they can choose how to interpret events.
 Framing things in a more positive light is a hard-earned skill that addicts can really focus on in recovery and talk about with their therapist.
 Letting go of a negative perspective can prevent conflict before it starts and ease a lot of unnecessary stress in life that would lead to self-medication in the past.
-Improving self-esteem, developing gratitude and working on mindfulness can all help people in recovery gain a more positive perspective that will carry them through any potential problems.
+Improving self-esteem, developing gratitude, and working on mindfulness can all help people in recovery gain a more positive perspective that will carry them through any potential problems.

-In addition to these skills, addicts in recovery need to create a plan of action for any serious problems that arise so that they can deal with them head on.
+In addition to these skills, addicts in recovery need to create a plan of action for any serious problems that arise so that they can deal with them head-on.
 While some problems could be avoided through a more accepting attitude, others are undeniable issues that one must take action to resolve.
-Individual and group therapists can provide recovering addicts with strategies that help them take steps to solving serious issues.
+Individual and group therapists can provide recovering addicts with strategies that help them take steps to solve serious issues.
 The important thing is that they avoid their usual habit of avoiding the situation and begin to learn how to actively take on problems with the skills and tools they develop in rehab.